-So today I went for my usual half an hour walk which just allows me to… think, ponder and dream.
-What came to mind were the sprinters that I see running around the track for 200m reps with awful form looking absolutely shattered because there coach believes they need to “work hard” in order to “improve”?
+Today I went for my usual half an hour walk which just allows me to… think, ponder and dream.
+What came to mind were the sprinters that I see running around the track for 200m reps with awful form, looking absolutely shattered, because there coach believes they need to “work hard” in order to “improve”.

-This linked up nicely with how often I hear athletes and coaches say that they need to improve their speed endurance in order to finish strong over the last part of the 100m sprint race.
-Therefore they have this belief that more reps, over long distances, with very little recovery, and do this A LOT, is needed to improve their sprinting.
+I often hear people say that they ‘need to improve their speed endurance’ so that they finish strong over the last part of the 100m race.
+Therefore, they have this belief that more reps, over long distances, with very little recovery, is needed to improve sprint performance.

-This belief that sprinting long distance, A LOT, is not just seen in athletics but across most sports I work in, ranging from individual sports like tennis to team sports like rugby.
+This belief that sprinting long distance, A LOT, is not just seen in athletics but across a majority sports , ranging from individual sports like tennis to team sports like rugby and football.

-Off the bat I would like to state that I have no issue with improving speed endurance qualities or anaerobic glycolytic energy systems and sometimes I would say even the aerobic energy system, which is fine if you are working on recovery and ability to recover.
-I just don’t believe most coaches improve them for the correct purpose, at the correct time and are doing it way too often.
-They are sacrificing time that we’d much rather be working on and improving other qualities.
+I would like to state that we have no issue with improving speed endurance qualities (anaerobic glycolytic energy systems) and sometimes even the aerobic energy system, which is fine if you are developing the athletes ability to recover.
+Most of us dont develop these energy systems for the correct purpose or at the correct time.
+We are sacrificing time that we’d much rather be working on and improving qualities that will improve sprint performance.

-The athlete with the poor acceleration mechanics often hits poor positions during transition and then remains in these poor positions all the way through to the end of the race.
-Meaning they loop and the mechanics are all back side, everything is happening behind the body and they are spending more time on the ground.
+The problem is that the athletes acceleration mechanics often aren’t good enough and therefore the athlete suffers later in the race.
+The athlete with the poor acceleration phase, demonstrates poor bio-mechanics, often hits poor positions during transition and then remains in these poor positions all the way through to the end of the race.
+Meaning they often loop and the mechanics are all back side and they are spending more time on the ground.

 They never transitioned to front side mechanics, think high knee lift up front and spending less time on the ground, soon enough in the race in order to produce the BIG forces down into the ground that are needed during running at top speeds.

-I hope this cleared up some of the issues with focusing on speed endurance and why we should rather be focusing on acceleration.
+I hope this cleared up some of the issues with focusing mostly on speed endurance and why we should also be focusing on acceleration.